 See carersuk.org/break-factsheet for more information.
 Or watch our film series: carersuk.org/breaks-videos Looking after someone carersuk.org Equipment and technology Different types of equipment, adaptations and technology could help make the home safer, your life easier and provide independence for the person you are looking after.
 Equipment could be purchased privately or you might be able to get help with the cost through the NHS or through assessments from the local authority, if they decide that such equipment is necessary.
 Minor adaptations (which means adaptations up to the value of £1,000) should be provided free of charge through assessments from the local authority, if they consider that the person you are looking after needs such adaptations.
 Adaptations that cost more than £1,000 could be paid for privately, or you could see if the person you are looking after can apply for a disabled facilities grant.
 Assistive technology can help people live independently in their own homes and give you peace of mind.
-Monitoring devices such as sensors can be positioned throughout the home.
+Safety and monitoring devices, such as sensors, can be positioned throughout the home.
 They can detect if there is a problem, such as a gas leak or fire, and the person you look after needs assistance.
 Movement alarms can detect motion such as falls or doors opening, and wearable technology can help locate a person if they have wandered away from home.
+Mobility aids, such as wheelchairs, stairlifts or mobility scooters, can help people gain more independence, improve their accessibility, and help them feel safer.
 There are also ways of using technology to monitor a person's health remotely through equipment they have in their home.
 Conditions such as asthma, heart failure, diabetes, chronic obstructive pulmonary disease (COPD), stroke and hypertension can be monitored.
 Everyday technology, such as the internet or your mobile phone, can take the stress out of a whole host of tasks such as shopping and coordinating care for the person you look after, and can help them manage their own condition.
 Find out more at carersuk.org/tech